apocalyptech/animalwellsave/README.md

  - Fixed a bug which could cause map-feature-activations (press all buttons, open all chests, etc) to reset/close items we don't know about.
 (This had been affecting the Golden Egg chest referenced above.)
+ - Improve kangaroo state reporting slightly, and set its state to "Lurking" instead of "Attacking" when setting its current room, which should make that spawn be more reliable.

 **v1.1.0** - *Jun 6, 2024*
  - Added explicit arguments to set various Quest State flags without having